 "It is a great preparatory tournament for the Asian Games, Commonwealth and other Championships that are going to take place in the year," he added.

+The country will return to the franchise-based event after the BFI reclaimed a team.
 The country had lost the franchise in 2011 after the then team owners cited paucity of funds.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)